-Given a limited compute budget, a fuzzing practitioner needs to choose a fuzzer that is most likely to find the most bugs, and is typically accomplished using \emph{coverage criteria} or a set of curated bugs~\cite{bohme2022reliability}, which we discuss next.
+Given a limited computing budget, a fuzzing practitioner needs to choose a fuzzer that is most likely to find the most bugs, which is typically accomplished using \emph{coverage criteria} or a set of curated bugs~\cite{bohme2022reliability}, which we discuss next.